Crumb Top Baking

 Overhead of muffins on a wire rack with one turned on its side with a bite removed.

-Can I use regular chocolate chips instead of mini ones?
+Can I use regular chocolate chips instead of mini ones in these muffins?

 Of course!
-I just like to use mini chocolate chips because you get more of them dispersed throughout the muffins.
+I just like to use mini chocolate chips because you get more of them dispersed throughout the muffins, but you can use full size chocolate chips, like I do in my air fryer chocolate chip muffins!

-What can I substitute for the chocolate chips?
+What can I substitute for the chocolate chips in these muffins?

 You can try these muffins with chopped nuts or dried fruit.
 I would avoid fresh fruit as I haven't tested how the additional moisture would impact the muffin texture and structure.

-How long will these muffins keep and can you freeze them?
+How long will these cinnamon chocolate chip muffins keep and can you freeze them?

 I usually keep them stored in an airtight container on the counter for 2-3 days.
-If you want them to last longer, you can definitely freeze them.
+If you want them to last longer, you can freeze them.
+I normally bake a batch on the weekend and freeze them for easy grab and go snacks during the week.

 Just replace the chocolate chips with plant-based chocolate chips!